Nexus-TYF/WBMatrix/README.md

 (now just supports for 8/32bits operations)<br>
 2. Unifies the API<br>
 3. User can change the generation times in inverse.h <br>
-4. Uses initinvbaseM(8/32)() function to generate an initialized invertible matrix and it's trails are recorded in basetrailM(8/32)<br>
+4. Uses initinvbaseM(8/32)() function to generate an initialized invertible matrix and its trails are recorded in basetrailM(8/32)<br>
 8bits default value is 10<br>
 32bits default value is 30<br>
 which represent the operation times.<br>